lfurzewaddock/js-tdd-kit/README.md

 jsdom is included for testing code that requires a Web Browser on the command line, such as DOM manipulation, to facilitate a fast, integrated TDD experience.

-To avoid the antipattern of copying globals from a jsdom window onto the Node.js global object; https://github.com/jsdom/jsdom/wiki/Don't-stuff-jsdom-globals-onto-the-Node-global, in the file `test/jsdom.environment.js`, jsdom is made available on the Node.js global object under the namespace: `kitTddJsLfurzewaddockComGithub` which can be invoked in a fixture setup function within tests that need it.
+To avoid the antipattern of copying globals from a jsdom window onto the Node.js global object; https://github.com/jsdom/jsdom/wiki/Don't-stuff-jsdom-globals-onto-the-Node-global, in the file `test/jsdom.environment.js`, jsdom is made available on the Node.js global object under the namespace: `jsTddKitLfurzewaddockComGithub` which can be invoked in a fixture setup function within tests that need it.

 Currently, it is not possible to bundle jsdom with Webpack https://github.com/jsdom/jsdom/issues/2066, which is why `test/jsdom.environment.js` is written using standard ES5 CommonJS syntax, so it does not need to be included in the bundle by Webpack.